 • Driveway fit: two car lengths, still comfortable on most residential drives

-A 20-yard dumpster is a good fit for several projects in the Prairieville metro: whole-house decluttering, mid-size roof tear-offs, and large flooring jobs.
-Its 22-foot length fits on your residential drive; the 4,000-pound rating handles shingles with framing scrap.
+A 20-yard dumpster is a good fit for several projects in the Prairieville area: whole-house decluttering, mid-size roof tear-offs, and large flooring jobs.
+Its 22-foot length fits most residential drives; the 4,000-pound rating handles mixed shingles and framing scrap.

 A matte-black 30-yard roll-off dumpster positioned at a Prairieville residential addition jobsite, with framing lumber and drywall scraps loaded through the open swinging rear doors.